piter231/morseytype-cli/readme.md

-# MorseyType - Morse Code Typing Trainer
+# MorseyType-cli - Morse Code Typing Trainer

+NOTE: it's a little bit less advanced, but fully x11-less version of my previous project, that you can find [here](https://github.com/piter231/morseytype/), where you only use space to write . and -, instead of D and K.

 MorseyType is a terminal-based Morse code typing trainer designed to help you improve your Morse code proficiency through structured practice sessions.
 The application presents words from common language vocabulary lists, challenges you to type them in Morse code, and provides real-time performance feedback.